keithfancher/tvmv/README.md

 ensure it's writing valid filenames for the operating system it's built for.
 In other words, the Windows build of `tvmv` will always create valid Windows filenames, the Linux build will create valid Linux filenames, etc.

+### API key location

+**As of version `0.6.0`, users are no longer required to sign up for their own API keys!** 🎉

+`tvmv` has its own default key, which should get the job done.
+That said, if you're running into rate limits with the shared key or simply prefer to use your own key, it's quick, free, and easy to so.

+First, sign up on [TMDB](https://developer.themoviedb.org/docs/getting-started).
+Request an API key from [your settings page](https://www.themoviedb.org/settings/api) (you have to fill out a short form), and in a few seconds they should approve.

+Now that you've got your key, there are three ways to pass it to `tvmv`:

+1. Via the command line (the `-k` or `--api-key` options).
+2. Via the `TMDB_API_KEY` environment variable.
+3. Via a file: `$XDG_CONFIG_HOME/tvmv/tmdb-api-key`.
+(On most unix-like systems, that would resolve to: `~/.config/tvmv/tmdb-api-key`.
+On a Windows system, it would be something like `C:/Users/<user>/AppData/Roaming/tvmv/tmdb-api-key`.)

+Important note: `tvmv` will look for your API key in those locations **in that order**.
+If you need to swap out API keys for a given run or a given terminal session, it should be easy to override on the command line or with the environment variable, respectively.

+(I personally just stick my key in `~/.config/tvmv/tmdb-api-key` and forget about it.
+Whatever works for you!)

 ### Configuration / Customization?